DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 > A paragraph describing what changed and its impact."
 ```

-After a Pull Request is reviewed, accepted, and [squash] merged to master, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
+After a Pull Request is reviewed, accepted, and [squash] merged to main, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
 Please be patient with turnaround time.

 ## Code reviews and administration